akela-morse/observable-unity-components/README.md

 > Why not implement generated properties like the `INotifyPropertyChanged` interface in MVVM applications?

 This particular plugin is primarily written with Unity in mind.
 The goal here is to detect changes that happen from anywhere in the engine, including from an Animator or a Timeline component.
 Since Unity may change a component's fields using its internal serialization process, we cannot expect it to call our generated properties.
-Using the `HaveValuesChanged()` method aligns more with a regular Unity workflow.
+The `HaveWatchedValuesChanged()` method aligns more with a regular Unity workflow.

 ## Author